reactioncommerce/reaction/README.md

 Read [Meteor Style Guide](https://github.com/meteor/meteor/wiki/Meteor-Style-Guide) for format and style of contributions.

+Please read [conventions.md](conventions.md) for our naming and directory conventions

 Our core is being built with a preference for Coffeescript + LESS.

 We are always using latest full release of all packages.